Birthgap — global fertility and the timing of parenthood

 Global average (2024): 37.6% · European average (2024): 36.2%

-The lifetime childlessness rate (TCR) in Denmark reached 35.1% in 2024, showing a modest increase of 0.7 percentage points from 2023.
-Over the five years from 2020 to 2024, the TCR has been on an upward trend, averaging 30.5%.
-This represents a significant rise compared to the 1970s average of 20.8%, marking an increase of approximately 14.3 percentage points.
-On the global stage, Denmark holds the 26th position out of 38 countries, while within Europe it ranks 19th among 31 nations.
+In 2024, the lifetime childlessness rate (TCR) in Denmark stands at 35.1%, showing a modest increase of 0.7 percentage points from 2023.
+The TCR has exhibited an upward trend over the past five years (2020–2024), averaging 30.5%.
+When compared to the average from the 1970s, which was 20.8%, the current rate is approximately 14.3 percentage points higher.
+On the global stage, Denmark is positioned 26th among 38 countries, while within Europe it ranks 19th out of 31.

 Total Childlessness Rate (TCR) over the decades